openedx/edx-platform/docs/en_us/internal/testing.md

     paver test_system -t lms/djangoapps/courseware/tests/tests.py:ActivateLoginTest.test_activate_login

-To re-run all failing django tests from lms or cms: (see note at end of section)
+To re-run all failing django tests from lms or cms, use the `--failed`,`-f` flag (see note at end of section)

     paver test_system -s lms --failed
     paver test_system -s cms --failed

+There is also a `--fail_fast`, `-x` option that will stop nosetests after the first failure.

-common/lib tests are tested with the test_lib task, which also accepts the --failed argument.
+common/lib tests are tested with the `test_lib` task, which also accepts the `--failed` and `--fail_fast` options.
 For example:

     paver test_lib -l common/lib/calc